dnsimple/dnsimple-support/content/articles/what-is-ssl-san.markdown

 For example, it's common practice to disallow arbitrary wildcard names as SAN host names.
 This means SAN certificates generally support only an enumeration of names.

 It's also quite common to encounter a limit on the number of names per certificate.
-The common practice is to limit up to 100 names per certificate.
+The common practice is to set a limit of up to 100 names per certificate.

 Finally, names are generally not required to belong to the same domain.
-In other words, it's perfectly fine for a certificate to cover a list of names like the following one:
+In other words, it's perfectly fine for a certificate to cover a list of names like the following:

 ```
 example.com